 /Why Aren’t You Laughing?

-Dutch six-piece GOLD have been on my radar for a while, their dark, forbidding alternative rock being a sound I loved as soon as I heard it.
+Dutch six-piece GGGOLDDD has been on my radar for a while, their dark, forbidding alternative rock being a sound I loved as soon as I heard it.
 This latest album seemed to push them to another level, both in terms of recognition but also in terms of songwriting.
 He Is Not is a powerful, propulsive track that makes great use of the three guitarists in the band for additional texture, but really, this song is all about vocalist Milena Eva.
 It is a song about dealing with the death of loved ones, and how you keep yourself going when others no longer can.
 Death comes for us all, of course, and we have to face it, even if it’s so hard to do so.
 This song turned out, not long after release, to be one of the songs I could turn to, to remind me that you have to keep pushing forward rather than wallowing in misery.
 A welcome reality check, perhaps.

 /Rattle Them Bones